AlibabaResearch/mononn/README.md

 # Example: Compile a BERT model
 See here: [Compile a BERT model](./examples/README.md)

-# Enable MonoNN compiler in your model
+# Enable the MonoNN compiler in your model
-MonoNN can be enabled and seemessly optimize Tensorflow model by setting the following environment variables.
+MonoNN can be enabled and seamlessly optimize the Tensorflow model by setting the following environment variables.
 ```
 export TF_MONONN_ENABLED=true
 export MONONN_HOME=/path/to/mononn/